Fall/Spring 2022/2023 information

 There will be many procedures put in place to promote a healthy living environment for our residents.
 Please ensure you read the COVID guidelines and follow all Rights and Responsibilities.

-Following the direction of our health authorities and the BC Restart Plan, all students, employees, and visitors present on our main campus, CapU Housing, and kálax-ay/Sunshine Coast campus may be asked to wear a non-medical mask in all indoor common areas.
+Following the direction of our health authorities, mask are optional for all students, employees, and visitors present on our main campus, CapU Housing, and kálax-ay/Sunshine Coast campus.

 Combined with other safety measures including frequent hand-washing and staying home when sick, non-medical masks are a protective measure in preventing the spread of COVID-19.